vosaka-php/vosaka/docs/classes/venndev/vosaka/io/JoinHandle.md

 Returns true if the task has finished execution (either successfully or with an error), false if it's still running or doesn't exist.
-This is a non-blocking check that can be used for polling.

 * This method is **static**.